cottephi/marine_ows_me_a_beer/README.md

 There are **226** patients with no chir. severity information

-There are **226** patients with information about operation programmation
+There are **226** patients with no information about operation programmation

 ## Exact Fischer Test : death/complications vs anemia or transfusion